te0006/micropython-ota-updater-gogs/README.md

 Unlike these previous projects (which offer OTA updates from GitHub repositories) this project provides MicroPython OTA updating from a Gogs repository.
 [Gogs](https://gogs.io , https://github.com/gogs/gogs) is a Git server similar to a subset of GitHub or GitLab, written in golang, and lightweight enough to be deployed on a Raspberry Pi.

+Also this variant is focused on nodes which are MQTT clients.

+After boot, a connection to an MQTT broker is attempted.
+If it fails, the system reboots after a short wait.
+I. e. the process will only continue once the MQTT broker is accessible.

-During boot, the updater (`update.py`) is called from main.py, checks the designated branch for updates and downloads them if HEAD is not current (other release strategies may be added later).
+Then the updater (`update.py`) is called, checks the designated branch for updates and downloads them if HEAD is not current (other release strategies may be added later).

-> Note: due to a bug in the SSL library of ESP8266 devices, micropython-ota-updater cannot be used on these devices.
-See https://github.com/rdehuyss/micropython-ota-updater/issues/6 and https://github.com/micropython/micropython/issues/6737
+Finally, the node software stored on the pyboard (and possibly just updated OTA) is launched.
+However, a watchdog process is launched as well which the node software has to feed regulary.
+If it stops to do so (e.g. because the node software has crashed), the watchdog will reset the pyboard, and the process bgins anew.

+Thus an OTA update can be triggered for all nodes by stopping the MQTT broker for a short while.

+## Hardware compatibility

+This software was tested on ESP32 only and will likely not work on ESP8266.

 ## Getting started